 Be a peer leader

-Are you an LGBT2SQ+ youth, 12 to 25 years old, who has faced barriers to participating in SOY programs?
+Are you an LGBT2SQ youth, 29 and under, who has faced barriers to participating in SOY programs?
 Are you searching to develop your confidence and self-advocacy skills?
-Do you care about your health and wellness, and your peers
+Do you care about your health and wellness, and your peers?